amankrchandra/Internship-Project---Zidio-dev-portal/README.md

 - 🔐 JWT-Based authentication with role-based access
 - 💼 Job Listings with glassmorphism-style UI
 - 🌟 Modern Dashboard with ANIMATED GLOWING navigation bar
-- 📧 Contact form, Resume view, and more...
+- 📧 Contact form, Resum view, and more...

 ## 🛠️ Tech Stack